 Economic Activities in Grenada: Primary, Secondary, Tertiary, and Quaternary

-Grenada, with a population of 125,438, is ranked 173rd in the world, just behind Kiribati.
+Grenada, with a population of 117,207 (World Bank, 2024), is ranked among the world’s smallest nations by population.
 Located in the Caribbean, it covers 340 square kilometers, ranking 178th globally, just below Barbados.

 What are the economic activities of Grenada?